Binghamton-University-Table-Tennis/website/README.md

 the YouTube ID is:

       0ZBtaEXsaOU

+##### How to easily create a slideshow video to upload to YouTube (no audio)
+- Create a PowerPoint with an image on each slide
+- Go to File -> Export -> Create a Video

 ### Players
 You can only modify or delete an existing player.
 A new Player entry will automatically be added after signing into Club Attendance.